Golden West Humanitarian Foundation

 Golden West Humanitarian Foundation is an American Non-profit (501C3) organisation that develops technology to address the technical limitations of humanitarian mine clearance.

 The Golden West Humanitarian Foundation is based in Woodland Hills, Los Angeles, California.

 History

-The Golden West Humanitarian Foundation was founded in 1998 to address shortcomings in humanitarian mine clearance.
+The foundation was created by chemical engineer Joe Trocino and his son Mike Trocino.
+In 2008, the Los Angeles Times reported that the organization used government grants and private donations to develop and support munitions-disposal systems in Southeast Asia and Central America.